 Flavoring Agents and Sweeteners

 They make the supplements taste better especially the chewable ones.
-They include Sucrose, Fructose, Maltodextrin, Sorbitol, and Maltrin.
+They include Sucrose, Fructose, Maltodextrin, Sorbitol, and Maltin.
 They contain sugars meaning that they can introduce harmful bacteria to the gut system.
 They do not add any value to the supplements.
 Other agents enhance the taste.
-Some make the dog’s supplement taste like beef or bacon making them more appealing to the dogs.
+Some make the supplement taste like beef or bacon making them more appealing to the dogs.

 To make the supplements attractive, to humans, they must have enticing colors.
 These are shouting colors that make people choose to buy them and not their counterparts.
 The logic here is, it is the protection dogs who are taking the supplements.
 Whether the color used is bright or dull, it is insignificant to the dogs.
 Therefore, they are not important.
 Some of the synthetic ingredients used can cause cancer.
 Chlorophyll, carrot, and beetroot are also used as natural color additives.

-The coating can either be a confectionary glaze, pharmaceutical glaze, or natural glaze.
+The coating can either be a confectionary glaze, pharmaceutical glaze or natural glaze.
 Those made from synthetic materials can cause cancer, but it is a little-known secret that even coatings made from natural materials are not that safe either.
 Some are made from palm trees, beetle wings, and corn.
 Their work is to harden the outer layer of the tablet so that moisture does not penetrate and to also stop it from disintegrating.
-Also, coatings are used to cover bad smells and prolong product life.
+Also, coatings are used to cover bad smells and prolong the product’s life.

 There are many other harmful excipients to avoid.
 Therefore, check everything you give the dog to reveal what it is made from.
 Remember that some of these ingredients are not indicated.
 It is your duty to find out what they are by calling the manufacturer.
 Even the veterinary doctor may not have all the answers.